 - Office of Information Technology (OIT) The office responsible for implementing, maintaining, and developing information systems and technology at the College.

 - Office of Planning and Institutional Effectiveness (OPIE) The office responsible for reporting the official descriptive and inferential statistics data for the College.

-- Personally Identifiable Information (PII) A set of distinct information that identifies a person such as social security number s, tax identification numbers, birthdays, addresses, email addresses, driver' license numbers, telephone numbers, SFCC A numbers, or any aggregate student data that is less than 10 individuals.
-Directory information is excluded from PII unless a student has requested the Registrar’s Office not to disclose his/her information.
+- Personally Identifiable Information (PII) A set of distinct information that identifies a person such as social security numbers, tax identification numbers, birthdays, addresses, email addresses, driver license numbers, telephone numbers, SFCC A numbers, or any aggregate student data that is less than 10 individuals.
+Directory information is excluded from PII unless a student has requested the Registrar’s Office not to disclose their information.

 - Technology Resources All college technology factilities, services, hardware, software, data storage, computer accounts, networks and bandwidth; and all content and data that comprise college technology.